It’s more about the Gronk block than the Gronk spike these days, but that works for the Bucs

-Gronkowski may no longer be capable of the kind of dominant receiving statistics for which he used to be known — and which Kelce is posting with remarkable regularity — the former New England Patriots star has proved that he can still play a very valuable role for his new team.
+Gronkowski may no longer be capable of the kind of dominant receiving statistics that he used to be known for — and which Kelce is posting with remarkable regularity — but the former New England Patriots star has proved he can still play a very valuable role for his new team.

 This season has been less about the Gronk spike and more about the Gronk block.